Skip to main content

 • Routes outside the modeled Dropbox API v2 surface may return structured non-support rather than a stateful response.

-MCP tools: get_twin_catalog, provision_twins, start_url_validation, get_validation_results, and the scenario twin environment tools listed above.
+MCP tools: get_twin_catalog, provision_twins, start_url_validation, get_validation_results.

 GitHub